aekasitt/cachette/README.md

     mongodb_url -- required when backend set to "mongodb"; the url set to MongoDB database instance with or without provided authentication in such formats "mongodb://user:password@host:port" and "mongodb://host:port" respectively.
+    pickle_path -- required when backend set to "pickle"; the file-system path to create local store using python pickling on local directory

 ## Examples